AceDataCloud/SunoAPI/docs/suno_style_api_integration_guide.md

 }
 ```

-As can be seen, the `upsampled_tags` field in `data` is the style parameters optimized based on the prompt.
+As can be seen, the `data` field's `upsampled_tags` is the style parameters optimized based on the prompt.